State Central Navy Testing Range: History

+The naval missile range was established in 1954 and is also known as military unit 09703.

-Since 1965 numerous rockets of the types R-27, R-29, R-39 Rif and R-39M were launched from Nyonoksa.
+Since 1965, numerous rockets of the types R-27, R-29, R-39 Rif, and R-39M were launched from Nyonoksa.

 Accidents

 On 15 December 2015, an accident during a missile launch test resulted in a block of flats in the village being hit by part of a rocket.

-On 8 August 2019 an explosion caused the Nyonoksa radiation accident with several scientists being killed.
+On 8 August 2019, an explosion caused the Nyonoksa radiation accident with several scientists being killed.
 The incident might be linked to the development of the nuclear-powered cruise missile 9M730 Burevestnik, also known by its NATO reporting name as the SSC-X-9 Skyfall.